 Rob Kardashian Accuses Blac Chyna Of Trying To Choke Him & Alleges He Has Video Of Attack

-Rob Kardashian claims that Blac Chyna not only cheated on him, but was also allegedly physically abusive.
-He allegedly has the video footage to prove it.
+Rob Kardashian claims that Blac Chyna not only cheated on him, but also has proof that she allegedly abused him.
+The shocking allegation comes the same day she was granted a restraining order against him!

 In the wake of their vicious Instagram fight on July 5, Blac Chyna, 29, accused ex-fiancée Rob Kardashian, 30, of being physically violent with her.
 Now, sources have told TMZ that Blac was allegedly violent with Rob, as well, and the allegations are chilling.
 When Chyna moved out of the home that she shared with Rob in December 2016, she allegedly “tried choking him with an iPhone cord and tried hitting him with a metal rod,” the sources said.
 The alleged altercation ended when Kris Jenner‘s boyfriend, Corey Gamble, apparently walked in and pulled them apart.